-Each year, the International Rescue Committee’s Emergency Watchlist analyzes which countries are most likely to experience a deteriorating humanitarian crisis.
-This year, Sudan tops the list due to escalating conflict, mass displacement, an economic crisis and a near collapse of health care services.
+Each year, the International Rescue Committee’s (IRC) Emergency Watchlist analyzes which countries are most likely to experience a new or worsening humanitarian crisis.
+For the second consecutive year, Sudan tops the list as the country’s collapse accelerates amidst a brutal civil war that is devastating civilians.

-Before the conflict, Sudan was already experiencing a severe humanitarian crisis.
-Long-term political instability and economic pressures meant that 15.8 million people were in need of humanitarian aid.
-The conflict has only exacerbated these conditions, leaving almost 25 million people — more than half of Sudan’s population — in need.
+Before the war erupted in April 2023, Sudan was already experiencing a severe humanitarian crisis that left 15.8 million people in need of humanitarian aid.
+The conflict has greatly exacerbated these conditions, surging displacement figures to 14.6 million and leaving 30.4 million people—more than half of Sudan’s population—in need of humanitarian support.

 Altuma stands in her temporary house with her three children.